 - if the UDM has not requested an acknowledgement from the UE and the ME receives a USAT REFRESH command qualifier (3GPP TS 31.111 [41]) of type "Steering of Roaming" it shall perform items a), b) and c) of the procedure for steering of roaming in subclause 4.4.6 and if the UE has a list of available and allowable PLMNs in the area and based on this list the UE determines that there is a higher priority PLMN than the selected VPLMN and the UE is in automatic network selection mode, then the UE shall either:

-i) release the current N1 NAS signalling connection locally and then attempt to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.
+i) perform UE-initiated de-registration procedure and then attempt to obtain service on a higher priority PLMN as specified in subclause 4.4.3.3 by acting as if timer T that controls periodic attempts has expired.
 In this case, steps 8 to 11 are skipped.
 If the UE has an established emergency PDU session (see 3GPP TS 24.501 [64]), the receipt of the steering of roaming information shall not trigger the release of the N1 NAS signalling connection.
-The UE shall release the current N1 NAS signalling connection locally subsequently after the emergency PDU session is released; or
+The UE shall performs UE-initiated de-registration procedure subsequently after the emergency PDU session is released; or

-ii) not release the current N1 NAS signalling connection locally and skip steps 8 to 10.
+NOTE 8: If the VPLMN does not release the connection after sending the DEREGISTRATION ACCEPT to the UE, the UE releases the current N1 NAS signalling connection locally.

+ii) not perform UE-initiated de-registration procedure and skip steps 8 to 10a.

 The UE shall perform the case i) above if the SOR-CMCI requires that the UE shall move to the idle mode.